GoogleChrome/developer.chrome.com/site/en/blog/astro-view-transitions/index.md

 The future for View Transitions on the web is bright.
 Astro, Nuxt, and HTMX have all shipped some degree of support, and many others have expressed interest.

 The Chrome team is thrilled about Astro's native View Transitions support.
 It's a big step for web development, enabling more fluid and dynamic user experiences.
 Developers, we encourage you to dive into View Transitions in Astro 3.0.
 Whether you're creating new landing pages or upgrading existing sites, these enhancements are game-changers.
 View Transitions helped to fill a gap between what was possible with SPAs and MPAs.
 Chrome would love to hear from you on whether there are additional gaps in support for SPA and/or MPA.
-Feel free to comment on this [issue](https://github.com/WICG/view-transitions/issues) in the WICG GitHub to discuss this further.
+Feel free to comment on the [View Transitions WICG GitHub repo](https://github.com/WICG/view-transitions/) to discuss this further.

 We're already inspired by the innovative demos and applications we've seen, and we're eager to see more.
 Your work with View Transitions is shaping the future of the web.
 Give View Transitions a try in Astro, share your work, and let's continue this journey together.